Hammerspoon/hammerspoon/README.md

 there's really no limit to what an extension can do.

-Mjolnir uses the very fine [Dash](http://kapeli.com/dash) app for all its documentation.
-When launching Mjolnir, there will be a button for you to open Mjolnir's documentation in Dash.
-Click that and read the intro page when getting started.
-You'll also find documentation for extensions in Dash once they're installed, within the Mjolnir docset.
+Mjolnir uses the very fine [Dash](http://kapeli.com/dash) app for all its documentation, which you can install from within Dash.
+Then read Mjolnir's index page to get started.
+You'll also find documentation for all available extensions within Mjolnir's Dash docset.

 ## Extensions